splunk/splunk-operator/docs/_configuration/Examples.md

 indexercluster.enterprise.splunk.com/example patched
 ```

+{: .note }
-For efficiency, note that you can use the following short names with `kubectl`:
+For efficiency, you can use the following short names with `kubectl`:
 * `clustermanager`: `cmanager-idxc`
 * `indexercluster`: `idc` or `idxc`
 * `searchheadcluster`: `shc`
 * `LicenseManager`: `lm`
 * `monitoringconsole`: `mc`

 All CR's that support a `replicas` field can be scaled using the `kubectl scale` command.
 For example: